Mathilde Hylleberg

-Mathilde Hylleberg (born 1 December 1998) is a former Danish female handball player, who last played for TTH Holstebro and the Danish national team.
+Mathilde Hylleberg (born 1 December 1998) is a Danish former female handball player, who last played for TTH Holstebro and the Danish national team.

 She participated at the 2018 European Women's Handball Championship.

 She ended her playing career at only 21, citing a lack of motivation as the reason.
 She un-retired in 2022, where she signed a one-year contract with TTH Holstebro.
 When the women's team broke away from TTH and became Holstebro Håndbold, she followed the club.
 In 2023 she extended her contract until 2026.